When are pomegranates in season?

 Pick pomegranates that looks plump and the skin is not dried out (that indicates they are old and on the decline).

 Store them on the counter for a week, or in the fridge for several weeks.
-Arils will store for up to 1 week in the fridge.
+Arils (the seeds) will store for up to 1 week in the fridge.

-If you haven’t used these before, seek them out.
-You can find them in stores in the refrigerated section, or you can seed them yourself.
+If you haven’t used these before,you can find them in stores in the refrigerated section, often by precut fresh fruits.
+You can also seed them yourself.
 1 pomegranate yields 1/2 to 3/4 cup of arils.

 Should I buy organic?